German dialects: High German

 High German is divided into Central German, High Franconian and Upper German.

-Central German dialects include Ripuarian, Moselle Franconian, Central Hessian, East Hessian, North Hessian, Rhine Franconian, Lorraine Franconian, Thuringian, Silesian, High Prussian, Lusatian dialects, Upper Saxon, North Upper Saxon and New Marchian.
+Central German dialects include Ripuarian, Moselle Franconian, Rhine Franconian (incl.
+Hessian), Lorraine Franconian, Thuringian, Silesian, High Prussian, Lusatian dialects and Upper Saxon.
 They are spoken in the southeastern Netherlands, eastern Belgium, Luxembourg, parts of northeastern France and in Germany approximately between the River Main and the southern edge of the Lowlands.

 High Franconian dialects are transitional dialects in between the two greater High German groups.
 High Franconian dialects include East Franconian and South Franconian.

-Upper German dialects include Alsatian, Swabian, Low Alemannic, Central Alemannic, High Alemannic, Highest Alemannic, Southern Bavarian, Central Bavarian and Northern Bavarian and are spoken in parts of northeastern France, southern Germany, Liechtenstein, Austria, and in the German-speaking parts of Switzerland and Italy.
+Upper German dialects include Alemannic in the broad sense (incl.
+Alsatian, Swabian) and Bavarian (Southern Bavarian, Central Bavarian and Northern Bavarian) and are spoken in parts of northeastern France, southern Germany, Liechtenstein, Austria, and in the German-speaking parts of Switzerland and Italy.

 Standard High German is based on Central and Upper German.

 The Moselle Franconian varieties spoken in Luxembourg have been officially standardized and institutionalized and so are usually considered a separate language, known as Luxembourgish.

 Halcnovian, Wymysorys, Sathmarisch and Transylvanian Saxon are High German dialects of Poland and Romania.

-The High German varieties spoken by Ashkenazi Jews (mostly in Czarist Russia, then the former Soviet Union and Poland) have several unique features and are usually considered as a separate language.
-Known as Yiddish, it is the only Germanic language that does not (only) use the Latin script as its standard script.
-Since it developed in the Danube area, there are some similarities with the Central and Upper German dialects of that region.
+The High German varieties spoken by Ashkenazi Jews developed into a distinct language known as Yiddish, generally considered as a separate language from German, but retaining the core grammatical structure and much of the basic vocabulary of its German dialectal origins.
+Originating in the Rhine Valley region of medieval Germany in the 9th century, Yiddish developed into two main branches: Western Yiddish, which remained in German-speaking territories (particularly southern Germany, Alsace, Switzerland, and the Netherlands), and Eastern Yiddish, which spread eastward as Jewish communities migrated to Poland, Hungary, Bohemia, Lithuania, and areas of the Russian Empire.

+Yiddish is written using Hebrew script rather than the Latin alphabet, making it one of the few Germanic languages to use a non-Latin writing system as its standard.
+Linguistically, both varieties of Yiddish show their closest affinities to Middle High German dialects of the 11th-14th centuries, particularly those of the Middle Rhine and Upper Rhine regions.
+The underlying German component appears to derive primarily from East Franconian and Bavarian-Austrian dialect features, with some Middle Franconian elements.